21 July 2012 Woolsack Newsletter 9

 Facebook, since most of the athletes use it, so that any cushion requests

 can be listed and responded to by volunteer cushion makers.
 There will be

 enough stuffing, labels, free natural coloured yarn and at-cost dyed yarn

 for this to happen but it will have to be done on a personal basis after

 22nd August, so the makers will also have to arrange postage or other

 delivery themselves.
 We will be formally announcing this via our many media

 BACK to Jane â€ STUFFING & FINISHING CUSHIONS

 Sue mentioned the Finchley Finishers.
 During the course of Fibre-East last weekend we realised that so much cushion distribution is taking place in and around London that it made sense for the stuffing and finishing to move to there.
 With a speed that may be unfamiliar to other 'organisations' involved with the 2012 Games we set up the Finchley Finishers Cushion Distribution Centre under the leadership of Liz Alcock and involving members of Finchley Women's Institute Craft Group.

-Most cushions will now be stuffed here so please contact firstname.lastname@example.org or email@example.com for the address.
+Most cushions will now be stuffed here so the address for posting them is: